Optarion/keepWhatYouLearn/README.md

 - Google Knowledge Graph https://developers.google.com/search/docs/data-types/sitename

 Used to display a chosen name & logo in google search results + tell Google wich social media pages are linked to the website.

-:warning: Use absolute url for page & img references
+:warning: Use absolute url for page & img references.

 ```javascript
 <!-- Knowledge Graph Google -->